 BADER, Clarisse.
 Strasbourg 28.12.1840 — Paris 5/14.2.1902.
 Mlle.
 French Journalist and Pioneer of Women’s Study, also interested in India.
 Daughter of Alsatian army officer Daniel-Michel B. At the age of 20 she decided to write the history of the condition of women in human society, and started this task with India.
-Of course, she was a laywoman, and had to rely on translations and secondary sources, but his book has been widely read, and an English translation was still published a century later in India.
+Of course, she was a laywoman, and had to rely on translations and secondary sources, but her book has been widely read, and an English translation was still published a century later in India.
 She spent all her life in literary work, and has been described as intelligent and clever, but not a scholar.
 She wrote many historical studies, often concentrating on women.

-– La femme dans l’Inde antique.
+Publications: La femme dans l’Inde antique.
 578 p.
 P. 1864; English translation, 2nd ed.
 356 p.
 Varanasi 1964.

 Sources: J. Domergue, D.B.F.
-4, 1948; French Wikipedia.
+4, 1948; French Wikipédia.

 Last Updated on 7 months by Admin